frantz3/SENG-SCF-071222-PHASE-1/06-js-dom-events/README.md

     event.target.weight // gives us the input field with name='weight'
     event.target.weight.value // gives us the value of that input field

-    // NOTE: The when targetting elements `.value` is usually reserved for
+    // NOTE: The when targeting elements `.value` is usually reserved for
     // things like input fields.
 If you find that you aren't getting a
     // a value back, test to see if you get the intended result using
     // textContent instead